Fifis/smoothemplik/README.md

 Efficient estimation is the pipe dream of many empirical researchers because having an unbiased estimator with the smallest possible variance means *accuracy*.
 This accuracy leads to four main benefits: (1) having point estimates closer to the true value, (2) having smaller variances and standard errors, (3) discovering more statistically significant effects when they exist, and (4) ensuring that a lack of significance is not due to the weaknesses of the employed estimation method.
 For example, the popular ordinary-least-squares (OLS) estimator of a linear model is not efficient under heteroskedasticity – i.e. in virtually all real-world applications.
-This happens because ‘noisier’ observations have a larger contribution to the objective function – the sum of squared residuals.
+This occurs because ‘noisier’ observations have a larger contribution to the objective function – the sum of squared residuals.
 In SEL, the objective function is a sum of local ELR statistics, therefore, all observations contribute similarly to the objective regardless of the conditional variance.

 We hope that this algorithmic implementation of SEL will make it more popular among researchers in various fields.